Eaton County Democratic Party

 Section 3.
 Duties of the Chairperson

-The Chairperson shall
+a) The Chairperson will:

 a.
-Call meetings and prepare meeting agendum as provided in these bylaws
+Call meetings and prepare meeting agendum as provided in these bylaws.

 b.
-Preside at all meetings when business comes before the ECDP
+Preside at all meetings when business comes before the ECDP.

 c.
 Appoint chairs and members of standing and special committees as are required by these by-laws, subject to confirmation by the County Committee.

-d.
+e.
 Ensure that expenditures are made according to the requirements of the budget as established in these by-laws and approved by the County Committee.

-f.
-Be recognized as the ECDP spokesperson.
+g.
+Act as the Official ECDP spokesperson.